tiagolr/ripplerx/README.md

 sudo xattr -dr com.apple.quarantine RipplerX.vst3
 ```

-The command above removes all attributes from the files including the quarentine flag.
+The command above will recursively remove the quarentine flag from the files.

 ### Build